COVESA/s2dm/docs-gen/content/_index.md

 ---
 title:  Simplified Semantic Data Modeling
+lead: An approach for modeling data of multiple domains that enables Subject Matter Experts to contribute to controlled vocabularies with minimal data modeling expertise.
 ---

 The _Simplified Semantic Data Modeling_ (`S2DM`) is an approach for modeling data of multiple domains.